Infus3d/Solitaire/README.md

 ### Part 2
-Part2 of the project reads game details from the provided file (_stdin_ if not specified) and parses it for validity interms of both format validity and validity as a game-move.
+Part2 of the project the reads game details from the provided file (_stdin_ if not specified) and parses it for validity in terms of both format validity and validity as a game-move.
 If the format is illegal, writes to _stderr_ and indicates the offensive line.
 If the format is valid but the move can not be processed for that instant of the game state then outputs to _stdout_ the move number of the invalid move and writes to the provided output file the game state that was valid so far (_stdout_ if not specified with _-o_ switch).
-If there is neither formatting error nor invalid input, total number of processed moves is written to _stdout_ and the final game state is written to wither specified file or _stdout_.
+If there is neither formatting error nor invalid input, total number of processed moves is written to _stdout_ and the final game state is written to either specified file or _stdout_.
 With the help of _-m N_ switch, the user can control the number of moves to process.
 Part2 was implemented **solely by me** (no partner) and below are the features I implemented from the pdf:
 * READMEfile, that describes implemented features
 * DEVELOPERSfile, that gives an overview of your implementation, including a breakdownof source files and functions, and who authored each function.